 The fastai library simplifies training fast and accurate neural nets using modern best practices.
 It's based on research in to deep learning best practices undertaken at fast.ai, including "out of the box" support for

 collab (collaborative filtering) models.
 If you're looking for the source code, head over to the fastai repo on GitHub.
 For brief examples, see the examples folder; detailed examples are provided in the full documentation (see the sidebar).
 For example, here's how to train an MNIST model using resnet18 (from the vision example):

-conda install -c pytorch -c fastai fastai pytorch-nightly cuda92
+conda install -c pytorch -c fastai fastai pytorch

-For alternative installations, including pip and CPU-only options, see the fastai readme.
+For troubleshooting, and alternative installations (including pip and CPU-only options) see the fastai readme.